 Objective: The objective of this task is to provide HAMPO the necessary technological equipment and data collection equipment to carry out the transportation planning process.

-Previous Work: There were not any equipment purchases in FY 2021.
+Previous Work: There were not any equipment purchases in FY 2022.

-Project Description: No equipment purchases are projected for FY 2022.
-However, printed MPO meeting materials, supplies and documents will be provided for all HAMPO committee meetings.
+Project Description: No equipment purchases are projected for FY 2023.